discovery-unicamp/dasf-core/README.md

 ## Installation

-The installation can be done using conda or docker
+For now, the installation can be done using docker or singularity (if available).

 ### Docker

-To install DASF using docker, you must in the go to the `build/` directory and execute the command below directory according to your build type: `cpu` or `gpu`.
+To install DASF using docker or singularity, you must in the go to the `build/` directory and execute the command below directory according to your build type:
+`cpu` or `gpu`.
 Notice that DASF uses [HPC Container Maker](https://github.com/NVIDIA/hpc-container-maker) (HPCCM) to generate recipes for all sort of container types.
 You should install HPCCM first, in order to generate them.